Southern Tenant Farmers Union: Relationship with other organizations

 When the Congress of Industrial Organizations (CIO) created its agricultural affiliate, the United Cannery, Agricultural, Packing, and Allied Workers of America (UCAPAWA), the STFU saw an opportunity to become stronger and joined them.
-However, the fear that UCAPAWA communist leadership might take over STFU and that UCAPAWA practices might break the racial alliance between blacks and white in the STFU made the STFU resolve to leave the CIO in 1939.
+However, a series of strategic and ideological disputes with the UCAPAWA communist leadership made the STFU resolve to leave the CIO in 1939.
 After the end of the alliance, UCAPAWA decided to leave the agricultural field and concentrate its labor campaign on food-processing workers.

 The Communist Party by 1934 was willing to form alliances with progressives and socialists.
-It begun to assist agricultural workers to allied various organizations from the South in order to create a stronger Popular Front.
+It began to assist agricultural workers to allied various organizations from the South in order to create a stronger Popular Front.
 The STFU was among many unions to take part in this Popular Front.
 The STFU benefited from its association with the Communist Party because the organizations in the Front supported each other in protests and fights against plantation owners.
 Not every member of the STFU belonged to the Communist Party.
 Relatively few members considered themselves to be Communists; the rest belonged to many different political parties or ideologies.

 The STFU was not entirely comfortable in its alliance with the Communist Party.
 Many problems between the STFU and the Communist Party (such as mismanagement of funds, lack of financial support from the party delaying the union's mission, conflict of interests between the organizations and minimal interest of the Communist Party toward STFU members) broke the alliance.
 By separating themselves from the Communist Party, the union maintained its alliance between white and black workers and members, which was crucial to its identity and program.